tsuru/planb/README.md

 - ``--listen/-l``: the address to which PlanB will bind.
 Default value is ``0.0.0.0:8989``, if you want to disable http access use `disable`.
-- ``tls-listen``: the address to which PlanB will bind with tls support.
+- ``--tls-listen``: the address to which PlanB will bind with tls support.
-- ``load-certificates-from``: Path where certificate will found.
+- ``--load-certificates-from``: Path where certificate will found.
 If value equals 'redis' certificate will be loaded from redis service.
-Default value is ``redis``
+Default value is ``redis``.
 - ``--read-redis-host``: Redis host of the server which contains application addresses.
 Default value is ``localhost``.
 - ``--read-redis-port``: Redis port of the server which contains application